Garnar Lane Display Boxes

 Samantha Thompson is a multidisciplinary artist, facilitator and arts advocate.
 Her vibrant work explores feminism ad the controversial traits of being human.

-Rampaging Critters is a wonderland of a band of misfit creatures with unique characteristics.
-They are the new life given to textile waste.
-Each carefully hand sewn and adorned with features reflective of human personalities.
+Rampaging Critters was a wonderland of a band of misfit creatures with unique characteristics.
+They were the new life given to textile waste, each carefully hand-sewn and adorned with features reflective of human personalities.

 Flora garnar lane install